-In 3 short years, we’ve become one of the biggest online pharmacies around.
+In just 5 years, we’ve become one of the biggest online pharmacies around.
 But how did it all start and what have we done since then?

 Long-term asthma sufferer, Joe, ran out of his inhaler and found himself unable to get a GP appointment.
 He looked on his phone, found out that it’s possible to order Ventolin online and gave it a try.

 When the order turned up the very next day, businessman Joe had a kind of a lightbulb moment and realised there were probably loads of other people, just like him, who needed access to healthcare for when they can’t get to a doctor’s.

 Joe turned to his SEO-genius son, Mason, and asked him to build a website and work his magic to get it ranking on Google.
 Already a young businessman in his own right, Mason jumped at the chance to get his teeth into a new project.